Cadasta/cadasta-api/dev-documentation.md

 ##Developer Documentation
 ###Running locally
  After git cloning, do a `npm install` at the repo root.
-To run the repo in Webstorm (where u can add breakpoints) see the next section for details.
+Then you need to add a app/settings/settings.js and a app/settings/environment-settings.js to the repo.
+See example files for details.

- Otherwise you can fire up the API (in development mode) with:
+ You can fire up the API (in development mode) with:

     > node app.js